jsummers/imageworsener/readme.txt

    actually be used, by using the "-cc" options.
    Note that this doesn't necessarily determine the depth used in the output file.
-If the image can be encoded at a smaller depth with no loss of information, IW may choose to do that.
+If the image can be encoded at a smaller depth with no loss of information, IW may choose to do that (see also -noopt).

  -sampletype <type>
    Request that the output samples be written as unsigned integers (type="u"),